apolzek/mycheatsheet/README.md

 # cheatxit

 📑 Cheat sheet for professionals working with technology

 ## Topics

 ### Python

 * Pipenv

 ```
-Create a new project using Python 3.7, specifically:
+pipenv --python 3.7 # Create a new project using Python 3.7, specifically
-$ pipenv --python 3.7

-Remove project virtualenv (inferred from current directory):
+pipenv --rm # Remove project virtualenv
-$ pipenv --rm

-Install all dependencies for a project (including dev):
+pipenv install --dev # Install all dependencies for a project (including dev)
-$ pipenv install --dev

-Create a lockfile containing pre-releases:
+pipenv lock --pre # Create a lockfile containing pre-releases
-$ pipenv lock --pre

-Show a graph of your installed dependencies:
+pipenv graph # Show a graph of your installed dependencies
-$ pipenv graph

-Check your installed dependencies for security vulnerabilities:
+pipenv check # Check your installed dependencies for security vulnerabilities
-$ pipenv check

-Install a local setup.py into your virtual environment/Pipfile:
+pipenv install -e . # Install a local setup.py into your virtual environment/Pipfile
-$ pipenv install -e .

-Use a lower-level pip command:
-$ pipenv run pip freeze
+pipenv run pip freeze # Use a lower-level pip command
 ```

 * Use venv on Linux (Debian10)